understandable-machine-intelligence-lab/Quantus/README.md

 For this purpose, please see notebooks in [tutorials](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/) folder which includes examples such as:
 * [ImageNet Example All Metrics](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Example_All_Metrics.ipynb): shows how to instantiate the different metrics for ImageNet
 * [Metric Parameterisation Analysis](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_Metric_Parameterisation_Analysis.ipynb): explores how sensitive a metric could be to its hyperparameters
-* [Explanation Sensitivity Evaluation Model Training](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_Explanation_Sensitivity_Evaluation_Model_Training.ipynb): looks into how robustness of gradient-based explanations change as model gets increasingly accurate in its predictions
+* [XAI Sensitivity Model Training](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_XAI_Sensitivity_Model_Training.ipynb): looks into how robustness of gradient-based explanations change as model gets increasingly accurate in its predictions
 * [ImageNet Quantification with Quantus](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/tutorials/Tutorial_ImageNet_Quantification_with_Quantus.ipynb): benchmarks explanation methods under different types of analysis: qualitative, quantitative and sensitivity
 ... and more.